JustBuddy/BoothDownloader-web/README.md

 Feel free to submit PR's if you fixed something, just keep the colors.

-## This script can NOT download any assets, the referenced tool can only download assets you own!
+## This script can NOT download any assets, the referenced tool can only download assets you legally own!

 [**Demo**](https://justbuddy.github.io/BoothDownloader-web/demo/asset_library.html)